 By using natural repellents and home remedies like essential oils, you can keep centipedes out of your bed without exposing yourself to harmful chemicals.

-Dealing with an Active Centipede Problem
+How Do You Deal with an Active Centipede Infestation?

-If you’ve already spotted one or more centipedes in your bedroom, you likely have an infestation.
 Dealing with an active centipede problem can be challenging, but there are effective methods to kill centipedes and eliminate their hiding spots.

 Kill Centipedes Using Sticky Traps